Resource

 Pupils consider what happens when rules are broken.
 They explore what consequences are, how we can ensure that consequences are fair and what information someone might need to have before…

-Class Posters, Relationships, KS1 (ages 5-7)
+Class Posters, Community, KS1 (ages 5-7)

-We try to understand other people’s thoughts and feelings.
+We are always willing to help others and to speak up for people who struggle to make their voices heard.
 To access this content, register for our School Subscription.